 For ongoing updates on the movement toward legal services regulation in Nova Scotia and elsewhere:

 - see news about legal services regulation,

 - subscribe to the Legal Services Regulation Update e-newsletter, and

 Resources: The reports & resources section includes research and progress reports from the Society and its project consultants, reports from other organizations, and relevant links to other online resources.
 For detailed explanations, visit the FAQs and glossary of terms.

-Project governance: Leading this initiative are the Society’s Legal Services Regulation Steering Committee, Communications & Engagement Working Group, Legislation & Regulation Working Group and Solo & Small Firm Working Group.
+Project governance: Leading this initiative are the Society’s Legal Services Regulation In-house & Government Lawyers Working Group, Legislation & Regulation Working Group and Solo & Small Firm Working Group.